Corel Painter 8 will be released by

 Painter 8’s interface provides easier access to tools, and makes it easier to choose brushes.
 You can open and save Adobe Photoshop files, as Painter 8 beefs up its support for opening and saving Photoshop files, including layer sets, layer masks, and channels.
 And the new version includes an Acquire from Adobe Illustrator feature that converts images created in Illustrator into Painter vector shapes.

 The redesigned Layer Masks let you hide and reveal areas of a layer without making permanent changes.
 You can use alpha channels to create and store masks to modify, separate, and preserve specific areas of an image

 Corel Painter 8 has a suggested retail price of US$299.
 Current users of Painter can upgrade to the new version for $149.
 A special academic version will be available for $99.
 There will also be special upgrade pricing for users of Painter Classic, Photoshop, and other illustration packages.
 See the

-Painter 8 Web site
+Painter 8 Web site for details.